rajatmodi62/rajatmodi62.github.io/_posts/2026-04-01-akorn_followup.md

 So, we will stick to the same assumptions of `rigid bodies` for now, in spirit of original capsule paper (and Ramon Y Cajal :-)).
 For now, indeed, it appears we are alone on this problem, but we will gladly but our eggs in this basket, for we have not yet found a better one.
 And trust me, we have looked.

 We shall now merely attempt to `formally` lay down those problems (for anyone who `may` be interested).
-Some of these, are articulated in-verbatim from other papers and some are the ones  derived of our own musings, or discussions among members of the knights templar.
+Some of these, are articulated in-verbatim from other papers and some are the ones  derived of our own musings, or discussions among the secret members of the knights templar.

 Whatever progress will be made, might have to rest on the shoulders of [geometric deep learning](), and [graphical models for structured learning]().
 <!--